 For example, if you’re going on a big night out with your friends and are spending time posting photos on Instagram and Twitter, then you have time to send a little message to your partner.
 It doesn’t have to be anything long or special.
 You don’t even need to do the sappy “I miss you so much, wish you were here.”

 Give them a causal update about where you are and what you doing.
 Make some effort to include them in the occasion, e.g.

 “Out with the girls tonight.
 Found a bar that serves the best cocktails ever.
 I’ll take you next time you visit.”

 Long distance relationships don’t have to be a noose around your neck.
-We’re lucky enough to live in a society where instant communication is possible.
-Take full advantage of this and keep in mind the reasons you are together in the first place.
+We’re lucky enough to live in a society where instant communication is possible and you can easily learn how to text like a pro – long distance style.
+Take full advantage of the pwer of your cell phone, and keep in mind the reasons you are together in the first place.